Request For Proposal (RFP) Program

 In this role, StarkMHAR is to ensure services are available for all people living in Stark County, meaning that StarkMHAR is obligated to prioritize risk to safety above all else.
 Within that context, priority is also given to certain populations who do not have access to alternative sources of services, and whose risk to self or others is highest.
 Services to reduce risk of harm are the first priority and are only limited by geographic domains.

-Priority will also be given to certain populations that fall under the statutory responsibility of StarkMHAR: people with severe and persistent mental illness, people with severe mental illness, children and youth with severe emotional disturbance and people with severe to moderate substance use disorders.
+Priority will also be given to certain populations that fall under the statutory responsibility of StarkMHAR: people with severe mental illness, children and youth with severe emotional disturbance and people with severe substance use disorders.
 For more about population definitions »

 - The organization must be certified by the Ohio Department of Mental Health and Addiction Services in order to receive funding, excluding those organizations that are government entities.
 Additionally, the organization must be certified to provide the service or program for which they are applying.